openshift/enhancements/enhancements/storage/csi-migration.md

 #### Upstream and OCP patches

 In OCP, we can easily set those feature gates by using the [FeatureGate] (https://docs.openshift.com/container-platform/4.7/nodes/clusters/nodes-cluster-enabling-features.html) Custom Resource.
 OCP operators read this resource and restart their operands with the appropriate features enabled.
 However, this approach alone is not acceptable for CSI migration because the feature flags might be switched across components in _any_ arbitrary order.
-That being said, our approach is intended to make the Attach Detach Controller resilient to this issue.
+Our solution is intended to make the Attach Detach Controller resilient to this issue.

 That being said, **we propose to carry a patch in OCP's Attach Controller to force-enable the CSI Migration feature gates there**.